Ruby Mulinder and Sean Nixon - Waihora Farm

-Mike and Sharon Barton live on the north western side of Lake Taupo where they own a 142 ha beef finishing property overlooking the lake.
+Ruby and Sean live on the north western side of Lake Taupo where they own a 142 ha beef and sheep property overlooking the lake.
 More than 20% of the farm is in conservation and riverbank plantings.
 Their farm has been the site of a seven year trial by Ag Research Ltd looking into methods of mitigating nitrogen leaching from beef farming systems.
-In addition, Landcare Research have established a permanent deep drainage laboratory / lysimeter facility on the farm so as to continue researching ways of lessening the environmental footprint from food production.
+In addition, Landcare Research Ltd have established a permanent deep drainage laboratory / lysimeter facility on the farm so as to continue researching ways of lessening the environmental footprint from food production.

 The Cooper family

 James and Elissa Cooper have farmed within the Taupo Catchment for the last ten years.
 They own 131 hectares and lease a further 200 hectares all on the Northern side of Lake Taupo.
 The farming policy revolves around a lamb finishing operation as well as a beef breeding / finishing operation.

 In addition, James and Elissa have developed a highly successful craft beer brewery known as Lakeman Beer (www.lakemanbrewing.co.nz) Water is sourced directly from Lake Taupo to brew their collection of beers and that water has been a key ingredient in the brewery' success and this has been brought about by the careful management of the Lake Taupo Protection Trust and the farmers within the catchment.